Richard F. Pettigrew: Indictment

-In 1917, in an interviewed published in the Argus Leader, Pettigrew said that World War I was a capitalist scheme to further enrich the wealthy, and urged young men to evade the draft.
+In 1917, in an interview published in the Argus Leader, Pettigrew said that World War I was a capitalist scheme to further enrich the wealthy, and urged young men to evade the draft.
 The local United States Attorney indicted of Pettigrew for violating the Espionage Act of 1917.
 This was the same charge for which Socialist leader Eugene V. Debs had received a ten-year Federal prison sentence.

 Pettigrew assembled a high-powered legal defense team headed up by his close personal friend, prominent attorney Clarence Darrow.
 The trial was repeatedly delayed, and eventually the charge against him was dropped.

 Pettigrew had the formal document of indictment framed, and prominently displayed it in his home next to a framed copy of the United States Declaration of Independence.
 There it remains to this day as part of the exhibits of the Pettigrew Home & Museum.

 Later life and death

 After his time in the Senate, Pettigrew first practiced law in New York City, but soon returned to Sioux Falls and was active in politics and business until his death in that city.
 He was interred in Woodlawn Cemetery in Sioux Falls.

 Pettigrew left his home to the city of Sioux Falls in his will.
 The Pettigrew Home & Museum is maintained by the city of Sioux Falls to this day, designed to emulate how a person of Pettigrew's stature would have lived at the turn of the century.
 The house is filled with antiques from the early 1900s and Pettigrew's personal collection of artifacts from his time as an amateur archaeologist.

 Announced January 12, 2009, Richard F. Pettigrew Elementary School opened in fall of 2009 in southwest Sioux Falls.